 Helping Your Teen Understand and Overcome Drug Addiction

-Understanding that the teenage brain is much more susceptible to drug addiction and less able to resist temptation to use drugs is the first part of helping your teen cope with his drug addiction.
+Understanding that the teenage brain is much more susceptible to drug addiction and less able to resist the temptation to use drugs is the first part of helping your teen cope with his drug addiction.

 Your teenager needs help from a comprehensive treatment program that treats the whole person, not just the addiction.
-Your encouragement, understanding and participation in treatment along with your teen is crucial for their recovery.
+Your encouragement, understanding, and participation in treatment along with your teen is crucial for their recovery.